DTUWindEnergy/PyWake/docs/source/introduction.rst

 WindTurbines
 ------------

-    The `WindTurbines` provides the power, `Power`, and thrust coefficient, `CT` for the specified wind turbines, `type`, effective wind speed, `ws_eff` as well as the wind turbine hubheight(s),`h` and diameter(s), `D`.
+    The `WindTurbines` provides the power, `Power`, and thrust coefficient, `CT`, for the specified wind turbines, `type`, and effective wind speed, `ws_eff`, as well as the wind turbine hub height(s),`h` and diameter(s), `D`.

 WakeModel
 ---------

     The `WakeModel` iterates over all turbines in down-wind order.
-For the n'th most upstream turbine, the effective wind speed is calculated by subtracting the wake deficit from upstream turbines from the local (no-wake) wind speed (provided by `Site`).
+For each, the effective wind speed is calculated by subtracting the wake deficits from upstream turbines from the local (no-wake) wind speed (provided by `Site`).
     Note, that the way the deficits are summed up is wake-model specific.

+    .. image :: _static/wake_model_principle.png

-    The deficit from the current turbine can now be calculated at the position of all down stream turbines based on the down-stream, cross-wind and vertical distance (calculated by `Site`), the thrust coefficient (calculated by `WindTurbines`), etc. Note, that the deficit calculation is also wake-model
+    The deficit caused by the current turbine is then calculated at the position of all down stream turbines based on the down-stream, cross-wind and vertical distance (calculated by `Site`), the thrust coefficient (calculated by `WindTurbines`), etc. Note, that the deficit calculation is also wake-model